Continental Airlines Flight 12: Accident

 After a routine flight, the plane was making an approach on the instrument landing system for Runway 18.
 There was heavy rain and low visibility at the airport.
 The wind was reported from the East-northeast at 7 knots.
-At most airports this would normally mean an approach should be initiated from the other direction, Runway 36.
+At most airports, this would normally mean an approach should be initiated from the other direction, Runway 36.
 Quality Hill, in downtown Kansas City overlooks the airport from this direction.
 It is so close to the end of the runway that aircraft have to go around it to land safely in good weather.
 This obstacle prevented the installation of an instrument landing system on this runway.
 It is normally considered safe to land opposite direction in these conditions but they would be landing with a slight tailwind.

 Flight 12 landed in heavy rain at 5:29 a.m.
 Central Standard Time, about 1050 feet past the start of Runway 18.
-Spoilers, reverse thrusters and braking were initiated, but did not slow the airplane as anticipated.
+Spoilers, thrust reversers and braking were initiated, but did not slow the airplane as anticipated.
 Realizing the aircraft could not stop before the end of the runway, the captain deliberately tried to swing the aircraft to the left so the right wing would take the initial brunt of impact.
 Using left rudder and adding power to the Nos.
 3 and 4 (right-side) engines, the aircraft pivoted 35 degrees to the left but continued to slide down the runway, still traveling at 40 knots when it went off the concrete.
 The right wing impacted a blast mound as the aircraft rolled over it, coming to rest in three pieces on the perimeter road between the mound and river levee.
 The aircraft was damaged beyond repair and written off, making the accident the 14th hull loss of a Boeing 707.
 Five people (including three passengers and two crew members) received minor injuries.